Want a warm pot of comfort for dinner? These Favorite Winter Soups are just the ticket.

 There's nothing quite as wonderful in the cold weather as a bowl of soup that's warming, flavorful and filling.
 These are the best winter soups you'll find!
 Plus check out my tips for freezing extra, blending the smoothest butternut squash soup, and using pantry staples to make these easy dinners.

 This Mexican-inspired chili verde is made with a homemade sofrito, a flavorful mix of onions, garlic and peppers.
-It has an inviting aroma and amazing taste.
+It smells and tastes amazing!

 Tomato soup is the ultimate comfort food.
 These easy, cheesy dumplings are a twist on the grilled cheese sandwich usually served on the side.